jones-erin-650/Web-Dev-Assignments-Projects/Final-Project/README.md

 - navbar
 1. ~~Create boilerplate navbar~~
 2. ~~set it up in app.vue~~
-3. remove bulma boiler plate and make your own buttons
+3. ~~remove bulma boiler plate and make your own buttons~~
-4. route through the navbar
+4. create views and route through the navbar
 5. set up hamburger menu for smaller screens
+6. get a logo working
 - A way to render workout components
 - individual workout component
 - way to edit workout components